-"The balance of our visit to Davos this week has been really very positive.
-We have talked with companies that see Mexico as an ideal place to invest as for example (Spanish energy company) Iberdrola "added de la Mora.
+"The balance of our visit to Davos this week has been very positive.
+We have talked with companies that see Mexico as an ideal place to invest as (Spanish energy company) Iberdrola "added de la Mora.
 "They know that our country is also going through times of change.

 They are very clear that we need to include more people in the formal economy, we need better-paid jobs and we believe that we are well aligned, their priorities with ours "she explained.